 Managed Detection and Response (MDR) is an outsourced security service.
-An MDR provider installs their own set of security tools on a customer’s network and offers 24/7 remote monitoring of these solutions for any attacks.
+A Managed Detection And Response provider installs their own set of security tools on a customer’s network and offers 24/7 remote monitoring of these solutions for any attacks.

-Once an event has been confirmed as an actual security incident – not a false positive detection – the MDR provider will take action to help the customer remediate the issue.
+Once an event has been confirmed as an actual security incident – not a false positive detection – the Managed Detection And Response service provider will take action to help the customer remediate the issue.
 This can include providing the information gleaned from the incident investigation and recommendations for how to address the issue or full support for remote incident response.

 Benefits of MDR

 MDR enables an organization to take advantage of comprehensive security monitoring provided by a team of experts in the field.
 This allows an organization to achieve a higher level of security than may be possible to attain or maintain in-house.